 Welcome to KW Law LLP Solicitors, Royal Leamington Spa

 KW Law is a commercial solicitor's practice based in Leamington Spa, which offers partner-undertaken work at a sensible cost.
 Julian Watson leads the practice.
 He lives in Warwick and has been a solicitor since 1997, and worked at large regional practices before setting up his own firm in 2008.
 Julian is a specialist in commercial, dispute resolution and insolvency matters; a full list of available services are below.
-His advice is clear and commercial, and his representation is robust but professional.
+If you are under pressure regarding company solvency or personal bankruptcy issues, or someone is threatening to sue you, or you think you might have a case to pursue, you can have a meeting with Julian for which the first hour's consultation is free.
+Julian's advice is clear and commercial, and his representation is robust but professional.
 Regulated by the Law Society and Solicitors' Regulatory Authority, you can trust Julian to provide excellent, professional advice with your best interests at heart.

 The firm provides advice and representation in the following areas: